digidem/comapeo-schema/docs/preset.md

 Applies to all properties that match the regular expression `^name:`

-Translated name with property key `label:<language>` where <language> is a valid IETF BCP 47 language code.
+Translated name with property key `name:<language>` where <language> is a valid IETF BCP 47 language code.
 E.g. if the default language of the presets is English, but you want to add Spanish names, add a property `name:es`

 `^name:`